amygdala/code-snippets/ml/census_train_and_eval/README.md

 This API is a new way to create [input pipelines to TensorFlow models](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/docs_src/performance/datasets_performance.md).
 The `Dataset` API is much more performant than using `feed_dict` or the queue-based pipelines, and it's [cleaner and easier](https://developers.googleblog.com/2017/09/introducing-tensorflow-datasets.html) to use.

-In this simple example, our datasets are too small for the use of the Datasets API to make a large difference, but with larger datasets it becomes much more important.
+In this simple example, our datasets are too small for the use of the Dataset API to make a large difference, but with larger datasets it becomes much more important.

 The `input_fn` definition is the following.
 It uses a couple of helper functions that are defined in the accompanying [notebook](https://nbviewer.jupyter.org/github/amygdala/code-snippets/blob/master/ml/census_train_and_eval/using_tf.estimator.train_and_evaluate.ipynb#Define-input-functions-(using-Datasets)).
 `parse_label_column` is used to convert the label strings (in our case, ' <=50K' and ' >50K') into [one-hot](https://en.wikipedia.org/wiki/One-hot) encodings.